MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 You may provide link to secure external payment services only if you disclose it in your terms of use, privacy policy, profile page, or website before the user agrees to use the app.

-Don't fecilitate payments through an app for goods or services prohibited by [General policy number 100.10 Inappropriate content](/legal/marketplace/certification-policies#10010-inappropriate-content).
+Don't facilitate payments through an app for goods or services prohibited by [General policy number 100.10 Inappropriate content](/legal/marketplace/certification-policies#10010-inappropriate-content).

 Apps running on the iOS or Android version of Teams must adhere to the following guidelines: